UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 2. Generate and run a rollback script
    1. Check out the same commit locally
    2. [Install EF Core CLI tools](https://docs.microsoft.com/en-us/ef/core/cli/dotnet) if you haven't already
-   3. Generate a rollback script using `dotnet ef migrations script 2022010112345678_BadMigration 2022010112345678_LastGoodMigration` from the `SeaPublicWebsite` directory
+   3. Generate a rollback script using `dotnet ef migrations script 2022010112345678_BadMigration 2022010112345678_LastGoodMigration -o revert.sql` from the `SeaPublicWebsite` directory
    4. Review the script
    5. Connect to the database using cf conduit
        1. If you haven't used conduit before: `cf install-plugin conduit`